Want to master the Google Display Network? Follow these 7 tips and you’ll be well on your way.

 Google AdWords is split into two networks, the Search Network and the Display Network.
 When advertising on the Search Network, businesses place text ads in the search engine results.
 On the Display Network, businesses instead place display ads on a huge network of sites across the internet.

-Display ads are the visual banner ads you see on advertising-supported sites everywhere, like the highlighted ads above.
+So how does the Google Display Network work?
+Display ads are the visual banner ads you see on advertising-supported sites everywhere, like the highlighted ads above or the examples in this post, or this other display ad examples post.

 According to Google, the Display Network reaches over 90% of global internet users expanding across 2 million sites!